Save $5 per tube when you buy 2 or more.

 Biafine cream is used by a vast percent of French people and it's increasing in popularity around the globe for its unique properties.
 Biafine has non-toxic ingredients and is okay for use by people of all ages.
 It is in a cream emulsion form, and its manufacturers say it can be used daily without adverse reactions.
 Thus, almost anyone can use Biafine except in rare cases noted below.

-Allow two to three weeks for delivery.
+Allow 10 business days for delivery.
 Any order not received in 30 days is eligible for a full refund or replacement order.

 Categories of Biafine Users

 Individuals with severe burns use Biafine in hospitals, by applying up to an inch of the cream on severely burned areas, and then bandaging the area with standard dressings.
 The dressings are changed in typical fashion and frequency with noteworthy results.

 On the other end of the spectrum users also are typical sunburn sufferers spanning from the French Riviera, to Australia, to Florida.
 The product is featured in fashion editorials about must-have products from France frequently and in testimonials from models and celebrities jet-setting the globe.